tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_workshop_activities.md

 For API workshops, it helps to consolidate activities into a single page with brief instructions.
 The content for the activities below is the same content that appears in other parts of the course &mdash; it's just pulled in here for convenience.

 Because completing the activities is an essential part of learning, I've tried to incorporate as many hands-on learning activities as possible, making them both practical and useful.
-If you have feedback about how to improve the activities, or places where you keep getting stuck, [let me know](contact.html).
+If you have feedback about how to improve the activities, or places where you keep getting stuck, [let me know](https://idratherbewriting.com/learnapidoc/contact.html).

+{% if site.format == "kindle" or site.format == "pdf" %}
+The content here merely contains the same exercises that appear embedded in other places throughout the site.
+I just consolidate them here for convenience when teaching workshops.
+See [https://idratherbewriting.com/learnapidoc/docapis_workshop_activities.html](https://idratherbewriting.com/learnapidoc/docapis_workshop_activities.html) to view the content.
+{% endif %}

+{% if site.format == "web" %}

 ## Part I: Intro to API documentation